Method 1: Using the Clipboard Tab

 The easiest and quickest way to empty clipboard history in Windows is through the Clipboard tab.
-All you need to do is access the history section of the clipboard and use the Clear All button to remove all the stored items.
+Access the history section of the clipboard and use the Clear All button to remove the stored items.
 Here’s a step-by-step explanation to do that:

 Step 1: Press the Windows + V keyboard shortcut to open the Clipboard Tab.